elpatron68/SailawayGribConverter/Readme.md

 *Sailaway Grib Converter* uses a *File System Watcher* to get noticed about any newly created files with the extension `*.grb2` in the directory where qtVLM saves downloaded gribs.

 Once a grib file is downloaded, it will immediately be time-shifted to + 3 hours using `wgrib2.exe`.
-The new file overwrites the former (unshifted) file, so the user has to reload the Grib in qtVLM (or restart qtVLM).
+The new file overwrites the former (unshifted) file, so the user has to reload the Grib in qtVLM (or restart qtVLM) to let the changes take effect.

+Use qtVLMs *Grid Info* (`Crtl-I`) to compare the weather conditions from the game with the ones from the grid (works best if you use [Sailaway to NMEA](https://github.com/expilu/sailaway-api-to-nmea))